datakurre/blog/content/blog/2020/07/camunda-robocloud/index.md

 ![](robot-twitter.png)

-Meanwhile, Camunda Cockpit, which is also part of open-source Camunda BPM, gives an overview of all the on-going process instances.
+Meanwhile, Camunda Cockpit, which is also part of open source Camunda BPM, gives an overview of all the on-going process instances.
 A single glance can tell, how many tasks are still pending a human approval, or are already approved and waiting for the acknowledge of success from Robocloud.

 ![](camunda-cockpit.png)